Frog-Mind

 Even though a frog may be living in a clean water with lotus flowers; however, it likes eating the mud and filth only!

-Similarly, the senses of a frog-mind person, even though he may be living with pious and wise people, likes to consume the mud of selfishness, falsehood or corruption only.
+Similarly, the senses of a frog-mind person, even though he/she may be living with pious and wise people, likes to consume the mud of selfishness, falsehood, corruption, demerits, vices/Bikaar only.

-The difference between a frog and a lotus flower is the same as between a Manmukh and a Gurmukh (follower of the Gur-Wisdom or Truth…).
+The difference between a frog and a lotus flower is the same as between a Manmukh-Saakat-Mayadhaaree (Un-enlightened)and a Gurmukh (Enlightened/Guru Shabad-Oriented).

-Hence, a Manmukh is akin to a frog, while a Gurmukh is akin to a lotus flower.
+Hence, a Manmukh-Saakat-Mayadhaare mindset is akin to a frog, while a Gurmukh is akin to a lotus flower!

 Although a lotus flower lives with water and slimy scum, but it remains untouched or unpolluted.
 This is the characteristic of a Gurmukh who, while living in the midst of Maya, remains untainted.

 On the other hand, a frog eats slimy scum even though he lives with the same water and the lotus!
-This is the characteristic of a Manmukh; who thinks, speaks, acts, etc., in a way that is destructive to the society as well as not conducive to his own development (expansion, blooming, ਵਿਕਾਸ).
+This is the characteristic of a Manmukh-Saakat-Mayadhaaree min; who thinks, speaks and acts in a way that is destructive to the society as well as not conducive to his/her own spiritual development (expansion, blooming, ਵਿਕਾਸ).

 • ਐਬ ਤਨਿ ਚਿਕੜੋ ਇਹੁ ਮਨੁ ਮੀਡਕੋ ਕਮਲ ਕੀ ਸਾਰ ਨਹੀ ਮੂਲਿ ਪਾਈ ॥: There is the mud (of Bikaars: lust, anger, greed, etc.) in the body, and this mind is the frog-mind (dwells in that mud of Bikaar), (such frog-) mind cannot appreciate the lotus at all (i.e., the Naam). (sggs 24).

-A mind polluted with doubts (Bharam) gets involved with empty rituals (Karamkaand), superstitions, superficial or external show of religion, and so on.
-Why he does that?
+A mind polluted with doubts (Bharam) gets involved with empty rituals (Karamkaand), superstitions, Pakhand or superficial or external show of religion, and so on.
+Why?

-It’s because the unmeaning rituals aid to increase the fire of his false ego-sense; making him more phony and foolish in the process.
-Accordingly, such phony acts are rejected by the Gurbani as Rabb can not be pleased or known by them.
+It’s because the unmeaning rituals aid to increase the fire of false ego-sense (Haumai); making one more phony and foolish in the process.
+Accordingly, such phony acts are rejected by the Gurbani as the Creator can not be pleased or realized by them.

-Accordingly, ritual bathing or ablution at the pilgrim places is compared in the Gurbani with the frog.
-The Gurbani asserts that at these people may get their body washed off all right in the ponds at these places, but they end up accumulating twice as much of mental filth!
+Accordingly, ritual bathing or ablution at the pilgrim places is compared in the Gurbani with the frog living in water.
+The Gurbani asserts that as these people may get their body washed off all right in the ponds at these places, but they end up accumulating twice as much of mental filth!

 • ਸੰਧਿਆ ਪ੍ਰਾਤ ਇਸ੍ਨਾਨੁ ਕਰਾਹੀ ॥ ਜਿਉ ਭਏ ਦਾਦੁਰ ਪਾਨੀ ਮਾਹੀ ॥੧॥: Those who take their ritual baths in the evening and the morning (and think that by doing so they have become pure) are like the frogs living in the water ||1|| (sggs 324).